benjaminadk/electron-prompt/README.md

 # electron-prompt-benjaminadk

-A custom fork of `electron-prompt` for a specific project of mine
+A custom fork of [electron-prompt](https://github.com/p-sam/electron-prompt)

+This fork is customized for a specific project of mine.

 Thanks to @p-sam for creating a cool electron utility